-- 2 fennel bulbs - finely sliced
+- 2 fennel bulbs (finely sliced)

-- 2 green apples - finely julienned
+- 2 green apples (finely julienned)

-- 1 small red onion - finely sliced
+- 1 small red onion (finely sliced)

-- 1 large carrot - finely julienned
+- 1 large carrot (finely julienned)

-- 2 small radish - finely sliced
+- 2 small radish (finely sliced)

-- 1 tablespoon flat-leaf parsley - chopped
+- 2 tablespoon flat-leaf parsley (chopped)

-- 1 tablespoon good quality mayonnaise
+- 3 tablespoon good quality mayonnaise

-- 1 tablespoon lemon juice
+- 3 tablespoon lemon juice

-- salt & pepper
+- salt & pepper to taste

-- In a separate bowl mix together the mayonnaise and lemon juice and pour over the vegetables to combine.
+- In a separate small bowl mix together the mayonnaise and lemon juice and season with salt and pepper to taste.